 The atmosphere of the prologue is patriarchal since the plot seems to be set in that period, and Dillard and Longman suggest that Job seems to be a gentle patriarch much like Abraham.
 Heavenor points out that wealth was reckoned in cattle in those days and that Job appears as his own priest because he offered sacrifices, an act unthinkable after the formal priesthood was established at Sinai.
 Furthermore, Job’s age exceeds those of the patriarchs.
-He lived 140 years after his restoration.
+He lived 140 years after his renewal.
 According to Dillard and Longman, Job is probably best understood as having lived before the Abrahamic covenant, which narrows the covenant community to a particular family.

 There is some evidence that Job may be based on historical facts.
 The first verse of Job is similar to the opening verses of both Judges 17 and 1 Samuel 1, two passages with an indubitable intention to communicate historical events.
 It is difficult to believe, however, that the book of Job is a strictly historical document, though Lee defended that view.
-Since people did not routinely speak to one another in poetry or in song, these poetic scripts may be seen to be dramatisations of conversations that took place, rather than word for word accounts.
+Since people did not routinely speak to one another in poetry nor in song, these poetic scripts may be seen to be dramatisations of conversations that took place, rather than word for word accounts.

 The book of Job is a very well constructed and carefully thought out piece of work.
 The book is composed of prose, dialogue, monologue and epilogue in a highly structured form.

 - Job 1 and 2 are a prose prologue that introduce the characters and set the plot.

 - Job 3 to 31 record the dialogues between the three players.